 The CIA exam is passable, but that doesn’t mean it’s easy.
 A few distinct factors indicate how hard the CIA exam is.

 The first clue about the CIA exam difficulty is the CIA exam pass rates.
 The IIA only publishes the global overall CIA exam pass rate once a year.
 So, the most recent CIA exam pass rate was 42%.
-Therefore, the CIA exam’s pass rate is lower than that of the CPA, CFA, and CMA exams.
+Therefore, the CIA exam pass rates are lower than the CPA Exam pass rates, the CFA exam pass rates, and the CMA exam pass rates.
 This surprising fact proves that the CIA exam isn’t a walk in the park.
 Instead, it’s a challenging test for which you must thoroughly prepare.
 Considering just the pass rates alone, we can see that you can’t take the CIA exam lightly.

 Another source of insight into the CIA exam difficulty is the depth of knowledge the exam expects candidates to have.
-The CIA exam syllabi express how much candidates must know about a certain topic in order to succeed by assigning cognitive levels to the main content areas of each exam part.
-The exam syllabi feature 2 cognitive levels:
+The CIA exam syllabus expresses how much candidates must know about a certain topic in order to succeed by assigning cognitive levels to the main content areas of each exam part.
+Each of the 3 CIA exam part syllabi features 2 cognitive levels:

 The recurrence of the basic and proficient cognitive levels in the CIA exam parts varies.